How to Appeal Denied Unemployment Benefits in Pennsylvania

 Note: In certain extenuating circumstances, the UC judge may allow unemployment applicants to provide their testimony via telephone.

-Filing a Pennsylvania Unemployment Denial Appeal at the Second Level
+How to File a Pennsylvania Unemployment Denial Appeal at the Second Level

 If you are wondering, “What can I do if unemployment denied my initial appeal in Pennsylvania?” you can simply submit a second-level request for reassessment with the UC Board of Review.
 In order to properly submit their PA unemployment denial appeal with the review board, UC petitioners must follow the instructions contained in the referee’s decision and file the appeal within 15 days of receiving the decision.